Kanchan Prava Devi

-Maharani Kanchan Prava Devi was a queen of Tripura as the wife of Bir Bikram Kishore Debbarma, king of Tripura State.
+Maharani Kanchan Prava Devi was a queen of Tripura as the wife of Bir Bikram Kishore Manikya Bahadur, king of Tripura State.
 After her husband's death in 1947, she was regent of Tripura until it was merged with India in 1949.

 Life

 She was the daughter of Yadvendra Singh, then Maharaja of Panna.
 She married Bir Bikram Kishore Debbarma, king of Tripura State, who became king in 1923.

 In 1947, her spouse died.
 She took control over the princely state as regent over the Council of Regency that managed the Government under the minority of prince Kirit Bikram Manikya Bahadur Debbarma.

 Her Dewan was A.B.
 Chatterjee.
 She played a pivotal role in rehabilitating refugees and victims of the violence associated with the partition of India in the state of Tripura.

 In 1948, she abolished the Council of Regency and took sole control as regent.

 She ruled Tripura overseeing the merger and incorporation into independent India.
 She signed the merger agreement on 9 September 1949.
 She stepped down as regent when the state was merged with India in 1949.

 She founded the MBB College in Agartala.